Our next public meeting in Auckland on November 30 (Sunday afternoon). More information will be available shortly.

-On this site you can find more about us and what we do, sources of information on retinal disorders and other eye conditions, back copies of our newsletter, where and when the next National Conference or local meeting is being held, and how to join us.
+On this site you can find more about us and what we do; sources of information on retinal disorders, other eye conditions, and adjusting to low vision; back copies of our newsletter; where and when the next National Conference or local meeting is to be held, and how to join us.

 Telephone-Based Peer Support

-If you have been diagnosed with a retinal disorder, have a close friend or family member who has, or just want to find out more about Retina NZ, ring 0800 233 833 (New Zealand only) to talk to a peer support co-ordinator.
+If you've been diagnosed with a retinal disorder, have a close friend or family member who has, or just want to find out more about Retina NZ, ring 0800 233 833 (New Zealand only) to talk to a peer support co-ordinator.